AlienMiylla/WHSTechNotes/journal.md

 # March 23, 2026

 I don't remember what I put but I have very good hopes of seeing if I can get the games correctly and seeing if I get them some right for the games.

+# March 30, 2026

+By clicking on AI and help me with some confuseing stuff because ai can help you understand.
+Some teachers are bad than other.